BlenderCN-Org/learning/ELO-FACEMASH/readme.md

 <strong>Other Versions (of index.php):</strong><br />
 • Possible version that uses FIDE's implementation of ELO.<br />
 • Possible NodeJS version, to see how this would work differently.<br />
+• Doppleganger version, and thinking about how to implement that in current version.<br/>
 <br />